chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 what we have to resort to in America as well, but there's an option we could try first.

 <b>FOMO</b> is the new, unproven option.
 Companies are herd animals.
-Look
+Look how
-how quickly every company in the industry became an AI company.
-Eighteen months ago, Nvidia was still [talking about the metaverse](https://www.youtube.com/watch?v=egHs3Yc7jUY#t=1m50s).
+quickly every company in the industry became an AI company.
+Eighteen months ago, we were still [talking about the metaverse](https://www.youtube.com/watch?v=egHs3Yc7jUY#t=1m50s).
 At the individual level, quirks of our psychology can be [used to influence behavior](<https://en.wikipedia.org/wiki/Nudge_(book)>)—for good or ill.
 How